Strzelce Krajeńskie: History

 The territory formed part of Poland since its establishment in the 10th century under the Piast dynasty.
 Following the fragmentation of Poland it was part of the Duchy of Greater Poland.
 In 1254, Margrave Conrad of Brandenburg-Stendal received the Santok castellany from Duke Przemysł I of Greater Poland as a dowry when he married his daughter.
-In a strategically favorable location, east of the town of Landsberg (Gorzów Wielkopolski), Conrad built a castle in the just acquired Polish village.
+In a strategically favorable location, east of the town of Landsberg (Gorzów Wielkopolski), Conrad built a castle in the just-acquired Polish village.
 In 1269, the village came under German municipal law.
 The castle was destroyed by Przemysł I in 1272.
 The event was mentioned in the 13th-century Wielkopolska Chronicle, with Strzelce spelled Strzelci in Old Polish.
 Before 1286, the Margrave gave the newly created town Magdeburg rights under the name Friedeberg, probably derived from the Friedeberg family from the Saalkreis, who were part of his entourage.
 Friedeberg was laid out within a circular fortification with a chessboard-like plan and settled with immigrants from the area of the lower Saale and the Harz foreland in Germany.

 In 1319, the town passed to the Duchy of Pomerania, and several years later it fell back to the Margraviate of Brandenburg.
 In the 14th century, the town gained importance when it received navigation rights for the Noteć and Warta rivers in 1345.
-In 1373 the town became part of the Bohemian (Czech) Crown, ruled by the Luxembourg dynasty.
-In 1402, the Luxembourgs reached an agreement with Poland in Kraków, under which Poland was to buy and reincorporate the town and surrounding region, but eventually the Luxembourgs sold the town to the Teutonic Order.
-The Teutonic Order did little to develop it, and during the Polish–Teutonic War of 1431–1435, the Hussites destroyed the town in 1433.
+In 1373, the town became part of the Bohemian (Czech) Crown, ruled by the Luxembourg dynasty.
+In 1402, the Luxembourgs reached an agreement with Poland in Kraków, under which Poland was to buy and re-incorporate the town and surrounding region, but eventually the Luxembourgs sold the town to the Teutonic Order.
+The Teutonic Order did little to develop the town, and during the Polish–Teutonic War of 1431–1435, the Hussites destroyed the town in 1433.

 During the Thirty Years' War in 1637, imperial troops burned it down.
 At the end of the war, the population had fallen to a fifth of the pre-war level.

 In 1717, Friedeberg became a Prussian garrison town, which resulted in an economic boom.
 In the 18th century, it benefited directly from the drainage program for the Noteć river, which was initiated by Frederick the Great in 1770.
 The location of Friedeberg on a military road led to a prolonged occupation by the Russians during the Seven Years' War.
 Marching armies also ravaged the area during the Napoleonic Wars.